 In Nebraska a landlord’s obligation for providing a habitable living space is primarily governed by Neb.
 Rev. Stat §76-1419.
 This legal requirement, commonly known as the “implied warranty of habitability”, also outlines the rights of tenants when repairs are not made in a timely manner.

 The implied warranty of habitability in Nebraska does not apply to all types of dwellings.
-See the table below for which are & aren’t included.
+See the table below for which are and aren’t included.

 |Dwelling Type||Landlord/Tenant Laws Apply?|

 |Mobile home parks||Not specifically addressed|

 The following chart lists possible landlord responsibilities when it comes to habitability.
 Not all of them are requirements in Nebraska, as indicated below.

 Note: Some of the below items may not be addressed at the state level but may be addressed on a county or city level.
 Check your local housing codes to see which additional requirements may apply.